albinoloverats/encrypt/docs/ReadMe.txt

 Prerequisites:
   Desktop implementation:
-    GTK (and all of its requirements: GDK/Cairo/etc) - version 2.24 or later libgcrypt cryptographic library
+    - GTK (and all of its requirements: GDK/Cairo/etc)---version 2.24 or later
+    - libgcrypt cryptographic library
-    pthread library
+    - pthread library

   Android implementation:
     gnu-crypto